Hiring an Attorney in the LGBTQ+ Community

 Web Searches

-You can do a web search to identity attorneys in your area.
-Including search terms like "LGBTQ," "gay," "lesbian," “transgender," or "trans" might help you locate an attorney who specializes in representing LGBTQ+ clients.
+You can do a web search to identify attorneys in your area.
+Including search terms like "LGBTQ," "gay," "lesbian," “transgender," or "trans" with your legal issue might help you locate an attorney who specializes in representing LGBTQ+ clients.

 Questions To Ask a Lawyer